Wednesday, May 7, 2025 – Pre-CREF

 Thibault Menage, Vice President Caribbean, HDF Energy

-5:10 – A Multi-Faceted Approach to Financing the Hydrogen Industry in the Caribbean
+5.00 – 5.50 PM – Financing the Future: A Multi-Faceted Approach to Hydrogen Investment in the Caribbean

 This session delves into the financing landscape for the hydrogen sector in the region.
 Topics will include: